camel-ai/aiops/README.md

 ## ✨ what's aiops?

-Simply put, it's about empowering multi-cloud deployment and operations with AI intelligence!
+Simply put, it's about empowering multi-cloud deployment and operations with AI intelligence!<br>
-・You can query and deploy cloud resources (AWS, Alibaba Cloud, Tencent Cloud, Azure, etc., all covered!) by talking to a chatbot.
+・You can query and deploy cloud resources (AWS, Alibaba Cloud, Tencent Cloud, Azure, etc., all covered!) by talking to a chatbot.<br>
-・You state your requirements, and AI automatically helps you design cloud architecture and generate deployment scripts (Terraform code so easy!).
+・You state your requirements, and AI automatically helps you design cloud architecture and generate deployment scripts (Terraform code so easy!).<br>
-・Even, you provide a hand-drawn architecture diagram or document, and it can turn it into reality!
+・Even, you provide a hand-drawn architecture diagram or document, and it can turn it into reality!<br>
 ・Deployment issues?
-AIOps can also intelligently repair and self-heal!
+AIOps can also intelligently repair and self-heal!<br>
-・Deep integration with the Terraform MCP server
+・Deep integration with the Terraform MCP server<br>
-・ai auto IAC coding recall rate exceeds 90% ・gptDiagram all your envisioned cloud architectures.
+・ai auto IAC coding recall rate exceeds 90%<br>
+・gptDiagram all your envisioned cloud architectures.<br>
 Sounds futuristic, doesn't it?
-AIOps project is dedicated to building the next-generation multi-cloud AI deployment and executable DevOps assistant!
+AIOps project is dedicated to building the next-generation multi-cloud AI deployment and executable DevOps assistant!<br>

 ## ✨ fast start
 local deployment:(auto deployment developing)